essoen/essoen.github.io/content/blog/2022/okrs-when-scaling.md

 * Objective – an ambitious, qualitative, and time-bound goal
 * Key Results – measurements for knowing if we've reached the goals

 Read more [here](https://www.perdoo.com/okr-guide/).
-That reference mentions something that in my experience is always forgotten: Initiatives.
-Where the Objectives give direction, Key Results measures progression the initiatives are the concrete actions we take to get us there.
+That reference mentions something that in my experience is often forgotten: Initiatives.
+Where the Objectives give direction, Key Results measures progression, and the initiatives are the concrete actions we take to get us there.
 This is usually tracked in portfolio management or JIRA tasks for teams.
-Initatives are the concrete actions that will deliver the results we want.
 One set of OKRs can have all its initiatives in one team or multiple initiatives across teams.
-Each team does not need its own OKRs.
+Each team does not necessarily need its own OKRs.

+## What's the problem?

 This would be a sort of boilerplate for how to implement OKRs: